ashtasht/msmu/README.md

 Add some song to the end of the queue.

 ### ```msmu current```
-Print the current playing song with the following format:
+Print the current song with the following format:

 > artist - album (date) - song